Dateranoth/ConanExilesServerUtility/README.md

 *   Optionally run verification every time SteamCMD is ran
 *   Optionally restart server on excessive memory use.
 *   Log Excessive memory use.
 Set to a very large number if you don't wish to log anything
-*   Set Game IP, game port, max players, and Admin Password
+*   Set Game Name, Game IP, Game port, max players, Server Password, and Admin Password

 # Conan Remote Restart Features
 *   If enabled on the server, use to remotely restart the server.